 ArcGIS Pro then creates a table with the amount of each pixel in each class.
 Because the number of pixels change over time as the resolution becomes finer, the classes are then normalized to a percent out of the total.
 Then, the change in the number of pixels can be seen over time.
 In addition, using the pixel size of each mission, a total area of each class was created.

 Statistical Methods

 TBD.
 Chi squared tests??
+Let’s discuss.

 Current Results

 Seedling survivorship and demographics